kbrsh/moon/README.md

 ### Another library?

-There have been a lot of libraries released.
+There have been a lot of Javascript libraries released lately.
 Moon has been being developed since late 2015.
 Most libraries are bloated, with a large API and file size, leading to applications becoming slower, and less mobile friendly.

 Moon differs from the existing solutions by providing a faster, yet compact library with a simple but powerful API.
 It uses a virtual DOM system similar to React, but includes advanced optimizations crafted specifically for Moon, similar to the Glimmer engine by the Ember team.
-In a variety of benchmarks, Moon has proven itself to be the fastest UI library out there.
+In a variety of benchmarks, Moon has proven itself to be one of the fastest UI libraries out there.

-Still, you do **not have to** use Moon if you are happy with your current solution, or if you have already started.
+Still, you do **not have to** use Moon if you are happy with your current solution, or if you have already started a project without it.
 If you are creating something new or would like to use it for the performance gains and intuitive API, feel free to use Moon.

 ### Usage